SpringHan/Terslation.vim/README.md

 ### Usage

-To get the help,you can run `:help terslation` in vim.Or if you are Chinese,you can run `:help terslation@cn` in vim.
+To get the help,you can run `:help terslation` in vim,or if you can run `:help terslation@cn` to get the Chinese doc.

 ## License
 MIT